anthonybench/convert/README.md

 > ℹ️ Note that this tool presumes format by file extension.
 If you leave out extensions, or give csv data a `.json` extension for funsies, then you're being silly.

-> ℹ️ Due to how document file formats vary, not all functionality can be preserved from one type to another
+> ℹ️ Due to how document file formats vary, not all functionality can be preserved from one type to another, and formatting 1-1-ness may vary.

 <br />